 - This means that any flight that crosses from one part of the CTA into another will require the submission of a General Aviation Report (GAR) to both the Police Service and the National Customs Unit.

 - The CTA is made up of Great Britain, Channel Islands, Isle of Man, Republic of Ireland and Northern Ireland.

 - An undesignated port is described as one where a captain or pilot could not reasonably expect to be met by the Police Service or Border Force.
 There are only three designated airports in Northern Ireland: Belfast International Airport, Belfast City Airport and City of Derry Airport.

 - Please note it is an offence to fail to comply with this regulation.

 If your flight arrives in or departs from a DESIGNATED airport there is NO REQUIREMENT to submit a General Aviation Report.

 If your flight does not leave Northern Ireland then you do not need to notify the Police Service.

-Please note: other electronic applications are available which allow you to complete and submit your GAR to both Police and the NCU at the same time.
+Please note: Other electronic applications are available which allow you to complete and submit your GAR to both Police and the National Customs Unit at the same time.
 Submissions made by such applications are accepted as meeting your legal requirements of notification.